One man shows

 "Mathmagics" !

-A fun, dynamic and interactive lecture, devised by David Hall and Johnny Ball, highlighting the amazing worlds of Mathematics and teaching one or two excellent tricks along the way.!!
+A brilliant, animated and interactive lecture highlighting the amazing worlds of Mathematics and teaching some excellent tricks along the way.!!

-Highly adaptable, entertaining and astonishing and suitable for ages 7 to 70 and beyond...
+Highly adaptable, motivating and fun for all ages and abilities.

 "Another engrossing and enthralling session that exercised the grey matter.
 Absolutely brilliant.
 Everybody really enjoyed themselves.
 There have been a lot of happy faces, and inspired , enthused and uplifted children here.
 So thank you and thank you again."